tahmid-chowdhury/SOFE4630U-MS2/README.md

-# Milestone 2:  Data Storage and Pub/Sub connects
+# Milestone 2:  Data Storage and Integration Connectors

 ## Objective:
 * Get familiar with Docker images and containers.